Analysis of Recent Mass Shootings

 Everytown For Gun Safety conducted a comprehensive analysis of every mass shooting between January 2009 and July 2015 that was identifiable through FBI data and media reports.
 This report describes the 133 mass shootings – almost two per month that occurred in 39 states in the nearly seven-year period.
 Each description includes the location of the shooting, number of people killed and/or injured, and information on the shooter, gun(s), ammunition, and gun purchase, where available.

-The FBI defines “mass shooting” as any incident where at least four people were murdered with a gun.
-Everytown For Gun Safety reviewed mass shootings in the FBI’s Supplementary Homicide Reports from 2009-2012 and searched the media for further details about these incidents as well as for mass shootings that occurred in 2013–2015.
+Everytown for Gun Safety defines a mass shooting as an incident in which four or more people, not including the shooter, are killed with a gun.
+The threshold of four deaths derives from a mass murder definition used in an FBI report from 2005.
+It is the threshold used by the majority of academics and organizations studying mass violence.
+Everytown reviewed mass shootings in the FBI’s Supplementary Homicide Reports from 2009-2012 and searched the media for further details about these incidents as well as for mass shootings that occurred in 2013–2015.

 This survey includes every shooting we identified in which at least four people were murdered with a gun.
 And the findings reveal a different portrait of mass shootings in America than conventional wisdom might suggest.